ZeyuBian/2FEOPE/README.md

 Table 1 in the main and Table 3 in the supplementary article (D4RL): for example, to obtain the result of P1 for Maze-2D in Table 1, simply open P1.R file in the D4RL/Maze folder, then run the code.
 Similarly, to obtain the results of other methods, please open the corresponding R files and run the code therein.

 Table 3 (sensitivity analysis) in the main: for example, to obtain the result of P1 in the table.
-Simply open P1.R file in the \textbf{\textit{Sensitivity}} folder, then run the code.
+Simply open P1.R file in the Sensitivity folder, then run the code.
 Similarly, to obtain the results of other methods, please open the corresponding R files and run the code therein.

 Mixture folder for Table 4 in the supplementary article can be reproduced analogously, we omit the details to save space.